 Universal Studios Florida Hidden Gem #4: New York Buildings & Alleyways

 The New York backlot offers plenty to explore, yet its detailed buildings and alleyways are largely overlooked.
 While I wouldn’t blame you for speeding through to beat the crowds at Diagon Alley, I’d recommend coming back during a break in the day and spending some time strolling through the New York streets.
 Take a peek in the windows of places like the pet store or the tailor shop.
 See if you can spot the Hudson Street Home for Girls sign — a reference to the orphanage from “Annie.”
+If you're a Halloween Horror Nights fan, try to find the office of one Boris Shuster, P.I. (the famed detective of HHN lore).
 You can even watch a street performance with shows such as “Sing It!” or the Blues Brothers.
-Lastly, there’s an opportunity to climb up a building’s fire escape ladder!
-The covert three-story rock climbing wall is between a narrow alleyway next to the Revenge of the Mummy.
-It does cost $10, though you get a second chance if you don’t make it to the top on your first try.
+Grab a slice of pizza or a gelato float at Guido's take-out window and take in the electrifying atmosphere!

 Universal Studios Florida Hidden Gem #5: Tributes to Retired Attractions